On this page:

 North Central CMA also held a successful Showcasing the Campaspe event at Rochester in May 2022, attracting nearly 40 people from diverse backgrounds.

+Environmental water is providing positive outcomes for the Lower Latrobe wetlands, part of the internationally important Gippsland Lakes Ramsar site.
 The West Gippsland CMA detected a large-scale colonial bird breeding event in Dowd Morass (March 2022), with evidence of more than 300 nests, attributed to royal spoonbills, little black cormorants, pied cormorants and Australasian darter.
 This is significant as it was the largest breeding event since the 2010-11 floods.

 The Goulburn Broken CMA’s Environmental water management project highlighted a new initiative to engage mental health patients with local green spaces, including Reedy Swamp and the Goulburn River, which both receive environmental water.